mocdaniel/k8s-primer/docs/setup/cluster-creation.md

         hostPort: 443
         listenAddress: "127.0.0.1"
         protocol: TCP
+      - containerPort: 31000
+        hostPort: 31000
+        listenAddress: "127.0.0.1"
+        protocol: TCP
     labels: # (3)!
         ingress-ready: "true"
   - role: worker
+    extraPortMappings:
+      - containerPort: 31000
+        hostPort: 31001
+        listenAddress: "127.0.0.1"
+        protocol: TCP
   - role: worker
+    extraPortMappings:
+      - containerPort: 31000
+        hostPort: 31002
+        listenAddress: "127.0.0.1"
+        protocol: TCP

 ```
 </div>
 1. We want three nodes - one control plane member and two workers.
 This checks the *more than one node* box.
 2. We want to expose ports 80 and 443 on the host machine.
 KinD can do this by itself, **unless** we are running on Docker Desktop - so it's better to make sure 😉

+    We also want to expose port 31000 on all nodes.
+We will need this extra port for one of the labs later in this workshop.

     This checks the *proper connectivity* box.

 3. We want to label our control plane node so that we can deploy an ingress controller on it later on.